-All income received by staff in the school of office is recorded on record sheets.
+Income collected in class is recorded on record sheets.
 The income is then taken to the Finance Administrator, who checks and signs for it.
 All other income received by staff in the School Office is recorded on record/monitoring sheets.